notrlly6Programmer/notrlly6Programmer/README.md

 <p>am a little Introverted but am happy to talk.
 If you are a Fullstack developer too, then maybe we can exchange Ideas =.=</p>

-<h3>My Twitter is @SHAD0W2402 and I post sometimes not reguarlly since am very busy coding but am happy to share any content and connect with other Developers:P</h3>

 <h1>thats it, thanks you for reading my README and visiting my Profile!